Exuma Yacht Charter

 Several major national and international airlines have flights to Great Exuma.
 Regular chartered flights service Staniel Cay, Black Point and Farmer’s Cay in the Exuma Cays.

 Sailing time from Nassau is under 3 hours to the northern cays.

 Both Highbourne Cay and Staniel Cay are available as all inclusive day charters from Nassau.

 Custom 7 day yacht charter itineraries can depart from Nassau and island-hop through the Cays.
-Alternatively, board your charter yacht in George Town on Great Exuma and island-hop through the Exuma Cays to Nassau.
+Alternatively, board your charter yacht in George Town on Great Exuma and island-hop from there to destinations of your choice.

 - Swim with the pigs on Pig Beach.
 Whenever a boat arrives, they swim out to it and expect to be fed, a practice that's been going on for years.

 - Thunderball Grotto is a fantastic underwater cave system great for snorkeling, diving, and wading.
 It is teeming with colourful, exotic marine life.
 Named after the James Bond film which was shot here.